RishiRamraj/The-Rules-of-Investment/README.rst

 In General
 ----------

-1. Value does not depend on price.
+1. The principles of sound investment do not change.
 #.
-The principles of sound investment do not change.
+Value does not depend on price.
 #.
 Never spend more for an investment than you have to.
 #.
-All things excellent are as difficult as they are rare.
-#.
 Achieving satisfactory results it is easy.
 #.
-Achieving spectacular results is hard.
+Achieving superior results is hard.

 On Markets
 ----------

-#.
-You cannot control the market.
+6. You cannot control the market.
 #.
 You can only control yourself.
 #.
 Sell to optimists, buy from pessimists.
 #.
 Predictions are already priced in.